redpear-communications/url-to-pdf-api/README.md

   // Passed to Puppeteer page.goto() as the second argument after url
   goto: { ... },

+  // Passed to Puppeteer page.setContent() as the second argument when using html input
+  setContent: { ... },

   // Passed to Puppeteer page.pdf()
   pdf: { ... },